 This example shows you how to use Embedded Coder™ Support Package for ARM Cortex-A® Processors for code verification and validation using PIL and External Mode.

 In this example you will learn how to configure a Simulink model to run Processor-In-the-Loop (PIL) and External Mode simulations.
-In a PIL simulation, the generated code runs on a QEMU ARM Cortex-A9 emulator.
+In a PIL simulation, the generated code runs on a Zynq hardware.
 The results of the PIL simulation are transferred to Simulink to verify the numerical equivalence of the simulation and the code generation results.
 The PIL verification process is a crucial part of the design cycle to ensure that the behavior of the deployment code matches the design.

 Simulink's External mode feature enables you to accelerate the process of parameter tuning by letting you change certain parameter values while the model is running on target hardware, without stopping the model.
 When you change parameter values from within Simulink, the modified parameter values are communicated to the target hardware immediately.
 The effects of the parameters tuning activity may be monitored by viewing algorithm signals on scopes or displays in Simulink.

 This example introduces the Simulink code generation and verification workflow by showing you how to:

 Configure a Simulink model to run PIL simulations on the Zynq hardware

 Configure a Simulink model to run External Mode simulation Zynq hardware